cwcontur/Gnocchi-Modpack/index.md

 This is the documentation for Gnocchi mod pack to get you a jump-start on your adventures.
 {: .fs-6 .fw-300 }

+## About Mod Packs[^note]

+Mods (short for modifications) change Minecraft​'s game content in some way, such as to make minor adjustments to the game's mechanics or implement entirely new features.

 ## Table of contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

-## Mod Packs[^note]

-Mods (short for modifications) change Minecraft​'s game content in some way, such as to make minor adjustments to the game's mechanics or implement entirely new features.

 ## Purpose